ghevcoul/quantumgeranium/recently-read.md

 In the spirit of the [Incomparable's](https://www.theincomparable.com/) [Recently Read](https://www.theincomparable.com/recentlyread/) podcast, a collection of short, off-the-cuff thoughts about books generally written within a few days of finishing them.
 I will endeavour to keep these spoiler-light, any story beats I give away will be limited to the first few chapters of the book.
+These will be collected in reverse chronological order, so the most recent postings will always be at the top.

 ## Six Wakes by Mur Lafferty